vermaayushjivan-alt/safarbuddy-v2/PROJECT_STATUS.md

 Next Development Phase

 ROOM-05 — COMPLETE (see above).
 BOOKING-02 — COMPLETE (see Known Issues above).
 VENDOR-02 — CODE COMPLETE, migration confirmed live 2026-09-03 (see below).
-VENDOR-03 — M1 CODE COMPLETE, migration confirmed live 2026-09-05; M2 CODE COMPLETE, NOT VERIFIED (see below); M3 partially covered, M4 not started.
+VENDOR-03 — M1 CODE COMPLETE, migration confirmed live 2026-09-05; M2 CODE COMPLETE, NOT VERIFIED (see below); M3 not scoped (dangling claim corrected 2026-09-17, see DOC_DEBT.md item 16c); M4 CODE COMPLETE, backfilled 2026-09-17, NOT VERIFIED live (see below).
+CONTACT-02 — CODE COMPLETE 2026-09-17, NOT VERIFIED live (see below).
 PAY-04 — CODE COMPLETE 2026-09-17 (RULE 15 audit performed in chat session, see CHANGELOG.md same date) — this turned out to be manual settlement tracking (fixed 20% commission split + admin-logged payout receipts), not the originally-scoped Cashfree Payouts split-settlement automation; that automation is still not started and remains blocked on migration 010 (not yet run in production) and the unwired Cashfree Payouts client.
 Migration 013 (PAY-04's own schema) is also not yet run in production — see DATABASE_BIBLE.md Migration Registry.
-CONTACT-02 still has no RULE 15 pre-coding audit recorded — SESSION_HANDOFF.md's original claim that one exists was false (see DOC_DEBT.md item 5 — that citation is itself dangling, logged as its own open item).
-Do not start coding CONTACT-02 until that audit is actually performed and recorded here.
+CONTACT-02's RULE 15 audit was performed and recorded 2026-09-17 (see CONTACT-02 entry above and CHANGELOG.md same date) — DOC_DEBT.md item 5's original dangling-audit claim remains open only as a historical record of the earlier false claim, not as a live blocker anymore.

+VENDOR-BOOKING-01 — Vendor-Facing Booking Visibility (read-only).
+CODE COMPLETE, backfilled into this file 2026-09-17 (previously undocumented — DOC_DEBT.md item 17).
+Discovered already fully implemented on disk during the same 2026-09-17 audit session that found VENDOR-03 M4.
+Closes the "vendor-facing booking access" gap this file's own Pending section had listed since at least the 2026-08-27 planning session.
+A signed-in `vendor`/`hotel_owner` account can view their own bookings (dates, guests, price, status), filterable by status and paginated — read-only by explicit design; no confirm/cancel/complete action exists here, that stays admin-only until a vendor-write workflow is separately scoped and audited (RULE 11/28). requireVendorContext() (src/lib/auth/vendor-context.ts) is a new, deliberately separate read-only counterpart to owner-context.ts's write-scoped requireOwnerVendor() — accepts the 'vendor' role, which the write path intentionally does not.
+Created: src/lib/auth/vendor-context.ts, src/app/actions/vendor-booking.actions.ts, src/app/vendor/page.tsx (redirects to /vendor/bookings — no full vendor dashboard home is in scope yet), src/app/vendor/bookings/page.tsx.
+Modified: src/lib/repositories/booking.repository.ts (getBookingsByVendorId, a new read-only method scoped to a single vendor_id — no existing method signature changed).
+No schema/migration change — reuses the existing bookings.vendor_id column already populated at booking-creation time.
+Verification (2026-09-17 audit session): tsc --noEmit PASS, eslint PASS (0 errors, whole project).
+NOT verified: no live Supabase reachable in this sandbox — no real vendor account has exercised this page end-to-end (RULE 21/23).

 PAY-04 — Manual Settlement Tracking.
 CODE COMPLETE 2026-09-17, NOT
 VERIFIED (migration 013 not yet run in production, no live functional